-- 3. Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - 4.
-If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return. - 5.
+- Attach all required documents. - 1.
+Attach Form(s) W-2 as the last page of your return. - 2.
+Attach Arizona Form 301, applicable credit forms, and your own schedules to the back of the return. - 3.
+If claiming a credit for taxes paid to another state or country, attach a copy of the other state's or country's filed return. - 4.
 If you itemize, be sure to attach Arizona Schedule A(NR) and a copy of the federal Schedule A. - Do not send correspondence with your return.